Some might say that the latest Louis Vuitton handbags are the brand’s attempt to take a leap into the future of fashion.

-Embossed with flexible digital touchscreens, the bags are the creation of Nicolas Ghesquière, the Creative Director for the Women Collection at the French luxury giant.
+Embossed with flexible digital touchscreens, these unique handbags are creations of Nicolas Ghesquière, Creative Director for Women Collection at the French luxury giant.

-The choice for the show location was carefully thought; Ghesquière wanted a venue with a futuristic style and the Flight Center – designed by architect Eero Saarinen inspired by the age of space explorations – but abandoned in the ’60s was just what he needed.
+Interestingly enough, Ghesquière’s choice for the show location was carefully thought as he wanted a venue with a futuristic style, and the Flight Center – designed by architect Eero Saarinen inspired by the age of space explorations but abandoned in the ’60s – was just what he needed.

 Louis Vuitton Handbags – Canvas of the Future

-The location also helped tremendously with the theme of the event imagined as a ‘cultural dialogue’ between Paris and New York.
+The location also helped tremendously with the general theme of the event, imagined as a ‘cultural dialogue’ between Paris and New York.

-The location, setting, the choice for fashion and accessories was a homage to the first trans-Atlantic crossings that connected the City of Light French luxury house to the skyscraper culture of the Big Apple.
+The location, the overall setting, and the careful choice for fashion and accessories was a homage to the first trans-Atlantic crossings flight, that connected the City of Light and the house of LVMH, to the skyscraper culture of the Big Apple.

 There, Louis Vuitton’s ‘Cruise passengers’ embarked on imaginary round trips between the brand’s exquisite haute-couture and French heritage, to New York’s streetwear culture and underground, casual fashion styles, and sensorial voyages between the extravagant elegance of Paris and Wall Street’s office uniforms.

 Hailed as the most innovative ‘canvas’ to date, according to an LVMH spokesman, “flexible displays have become the reason for reconsidering the digital ‘Canvas of the Future’,” in a breathtaking symbiosis of craftsmanship with technology.